 - Participate in all professional development opportunities provided

 - Integrate the curricular resources and activities into your instruction

 - Assist Museum educators in coordinating parent workshops, Museum and classroom visits

 - Bring students on a field trip to the Museum in coordination with curricular resources

-- Assist Museum educators in the execution of Chicago Literacies Family Day event
+- Assist Museum educators in the execution of Chicago Learners Family and Community Day

 - Assist Museum educators in evaluating the program